About GreenMail

 Mocking a mail server for your development environment

 GreenMail provides a JBoss GreenMail service for mocking a mail server for development.
-It safes you the overhead of either installing a full productive server (like Apache James).
+It saves you the overhead of either installing a full productive server (like Apache James).

 Check out the possible deployments as webapp, standalone or standalone docker image.